Weather Center Live: 2013–2021

 During severe weather events, The Weather Channel may opt to replace the normal color scheme (blue, white and dark gray) of its graphics to become black-and-red (known as the "Storm Alert" mode), with the one-third of the "R"-bar featuring in-depth information of the event instead of the regular "rundown" list of segments.
 TWC has not used the Weather Center Live banner during such events since roughly 2015; instead, an alternative name that explicitly states the events (Winter Storm/Severe Storm/Hurricane Central) is used on-air.
 For rating purposes, WCL continues to be utilized as the umbrella title for TWC's extended broadcasts being done in this manner.

 On July 30, 2016, Dave Schwartz died after a long battle with cancer.
 He had continued to appear as co-anchor almost until his death.
 He was 63.

-On October 26, 2016, Liana Brackett joined The Weather Channel as an on-camera meteorologist working with Chris Warren from 3-6pm on weekdays.
+On October 26, 2016, Liana Brackett joined The Weather Channel as an on-camera meteorologist.
+She began working with Chris Warren from 3-6pm on weekdays in January 2017.

 On June 4, 2018, Weather Center Live was shortened an hour, now ending at 5pm ET with Weather Underground taking over that hour.
 Mark Elliot and Alex Wallace host from 9am-1pm ET and Chris Warren and Liana Brackett host from 1pm-5pm ET.

-On June 9, 2018, Weekend Recharge, the weekend version of Weather Center Live, was extended to another hour, ending at 1pm.
+On April 21, 2018, Weekend Recharge, the weekend version of Weather Center Live, was extended to another hour, ending at 1pm.
 This is due to AMHQ shortened by one hour, now starting at 6am.

 On December 2, 2018, Weather Center Live began to be known as The Weather Channel Live on, and only on, electronic program guide schedules.

 On June 14, 2021, The show was shortened to noon to 4:00 p.m.
 Eastern Time as America's Morning Headquarters got extended until noon.
 Also, Weather Underground was extended to four hours, starting at 4pm.

 On November 15, 2021, the show was replaced by Storm Center with a slightly different presentation, featuring on the schedule as Weather Underground's successor rather than predecessor.